hashicorp/consul/website/source/docs/guides/creating-certificates.html.md

   Learn how to create certificates for Consul.
 ---

-# Creating and Configuring Certificates
+# Creating and Configuring TLS Certificates

 Setting you cluster up with TLS is an important step towards a secure deployment.
 Correct TLS configuration is a prerequisite of our [Security